brunoSnoww/currency_converter/README.md

 The project was built with @radix-ui to make building the UI easier

+As shown in the video, all data about currency exchange rates are cached according to the currency request, so if a user request EUR, then USD and back EUR, it would not request it again.
+All state for the data fetch is managed by the URL, as in /:currency?amount=<value>, and all useStates in the components are just for UI purposes.
+If an error occurs we can handle appropriatly, in this app if it is a 404 we display a proper screen, otheriwse a generic one is shown.

 Explanation

 The application's structure is inspired by the followinf article: https://reactrouter.com/en/main/guides/data-libs.
 Therefore all data fetching on the app is made inside the loader function on the route definition: